akashghosh256/ObjectDetection_with_HandGestures_Controls/README.md

 ## Troubleshooting

-- If you encounter any issues with audio playback or hand tracking, ensure that your webcam and audio devices are properly connected and configured Also make sure the `sounds`  directory is in the same folder as the script (To avoid any errors).
+- If you encounter any issues with audio playback or hand tracking, ensure that your webcam and audio devices are correctly connected and configured Also make sure the `sounds`  directory is in the same folder as the script (To avoid any errors).
-- Make sure that the necessary dependencies are installed, as mentioned in the "Installation" section.
+- Make sure the necessary dependencies are installed, as mentioned in the "Installation" section.
 - Could you make sure you have Python 3.7 or above installed?
 - Could you make sure you have the latest version of pip installed?
 - Check your internet connection.